Toru630/Nakahara-Seminar/README.md

 # Nakahara-Seminar

-They are the programs that used for managing docs and spreadsheets in Nakahara Seminar.
+The programs that used for managing docs and spreadsheets in Nakahara Seminar.
-Most of them are written in Google App Script language(Similar to Java script)
+Programming skill is not well, so if you find any advices or issues, notice me.